arangodb/docs/arangograph/notebooks.md

-The ArangoGraph Notebook also pre-installs `python-arango` and ArangoML connectors to PyG, DGL, CuGraph, as well as the FastGraphML library, so you can get started right away accessing data in ArangoDB to develop GraphML models using your favorite GraphML libraries with GPU's.
+The ArangoGraph Notebook also pre-installs `python-arango` and ArangoML connectors to PyG, DGL, CuGraph, as well as the FastGraphML library, so you can get started right away accessing data in ArangoDB to develop GraphML models using your favorite GraphML libraries with GPUs.

 ## How to create a new notebook